beiko-lab/sarand/README.md

     * `annotation_detail_{AMR_NAME}.csv`: the list of annotations of all extracted sequences for an AMR gene
     * `trimmed_annotation_info_{AMR_NAME}.csv`: the list of unique annotations of all extracted sequences for an AMR gene
     * `coverage_annotation_{COVERAGE_DIFFERENCE}_{AMR_NAME}.csv`: the list of the annotations in which the gene coverage difference from the AMR gene coverage is less than GENE_COVERAGE_DIFFERENCE value.
-    * `prokka_dir_extracted{NUM}_{DATE}`: it contains the output of prokka for annotation of a sequence extracted from the neighborhood of the target AMR gene in the assembly graph.
+    * `bakta_dir_extracted{NUM}_{DATE}`: it contains the output of prokka for annotation of a sequence extracted from the neighborhood of the target AMR gene in the assembly graph.
     * `rgi_dir`: contains RGI annotation details for all extracted neighborhood sequences of the target AMR gene.